ccxt/ccxt/CONTRIBUTING.md

 - if you need another base method you will have to implement it in all three languages
 - try not to issue more than one HTTP request from a unified method
 - avoid changing the contents of the arguments and params passed by reference into function calls
+- keep it simple, don't do more than one statement in one line
 - try to reduce syntax to basic one-liner expressions
 - multiple lines are ok, but you should avoid deep nesting with lots of brackets
 - do not use conditional statements that are too complex (heavy if-bracketing)